PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 ### Description
 [[back to top](#table-of-contents)]

 Walk to the specified locations loaded from .gpx or .json file.
 It is highly recommended to use website such as [GPSies](http://www.gpsies.com) which allow you to export your created track in JSON file.
 Note that you'll have to first convert its JSON file into the format that the bot can understand.
 See [Example of pier39.json] below for the content.
 I had created a simple python script to do the conversion.

+The `location` fields in the `.json` file can also contain a street address.
+In this case the `location` is interpreted by the Google Maps API.

 The json file can contain for each point an optional `wander` field.
 This indicated the number of seconds the bot should wander after reaching the point.
 During this time, the next Task in the configuration file is executed, e.g. a MoveToFort task.
 This allows the bot to walk around the waypoint looking for forts for a limited time.

+The `loiter` field, also optional for each point in the json file, works similarly to the `wander` field.
+The difference is that with `loiter` the next `Task` in the configuration file is /not/ executed, meaning the bot will wait, without moving, at the point in the json file with the `loiter` option.

 ### Options
 [[back to top](#table-of-contents)]